Promoting British Values at Hazlemere Church of England Combined School

 - An understanding of the problems of identifying and combating discrimination

-The government set out its definition of British values in the 2011 Prevent Strategy and these values were reiterated by the Prime Minister in 2014.
 At Hazlemere Church of England Combined School these values are reinforced regularly and in the following ways.

 Democracy is embedded at the school.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 Pupils also have the opportunity to air their opinions and ideas through our School Council, Pupil Voice and regular questionnaires.
 The elections of the School Council members are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.